IslandViewPTA/islandview-pta-site/content/news/2019-11-newsletter.md

 Now here is the fun part!
 Take a picture with whomever they give the card to and the PTA will print those to put on the gratitude wall!

-[Email](yestokindness@gmail.com) your pictures or text (518) 593-4741.
+Email your pictures to yestokindness@gmail.com or text (518) 593-4741.

 This is a super easy, fun way to teach our kids to look for the good in the world and share gratitude!
 Watch for this postcard coming home soon!
-Any questions please contact Tammy Guffey [yestokindness@gmail.com](mailto:yestokindness@gmail.com).
+Any questions please contact Tammy Guffey at yestokindness@gmail.com.

 ## Book Fair arrives in November